Macular Degeneration

 Comprehensive Support

-Our clinical social worker is available to help you cope with the emotional and psychological stress of vision loss, as well as other medical or environmental concerns.
+Our clinical social worker is available to help you cope with the psychological stress of vision loss, as well as other medical or environmental concerns.